-The following recipe makes approximately 12 cups of Kombucha.
+The following recipe from Colorado State Extension makes approximately 12 cups of Kombucha.
 You'll need a 1-gallon jar or other brewing vessel.
 The recipe can be scaled up or down depending on the size of your brewing vessel or desired amount of Kombucha.